Erfaniaa/crypto-trading-strategy-backtester/README.md

 ## Features

-- You can run it fast and it's easy to use.
+- You can run it fast, and it is easy to use.
 - There are no complexities and no database usage in this project.
 Even dependencies are a few.
-- It's easy for modifying and customization.
+- It is easy to modify and customize.
 - It generates many different statistical parameters in a complete report.
 - This project generates practical datasets for data scientists.
 - You can read the code for educational purposes.